javashin/DiabloOS/README.md

 4. Remove Native Sound Drivers And Add 4Front Technologies OSS4 http://www.opensound.com/oss.html .

-5. Everything And All Compiled With The Level 3 Of Compiler (-O3) Kernel+World Some Key Ports That Increase Performace.
+5. Everything And All Compiled With The Level 3 Of Compiler (-O3) Kernel+World Plus Some Key Ports That Increase Performace.

 6. Upgrade The GFX STACK =
 Libdrm (last stable version) \